-The equivalency examination is compiled by the appointed committee should a request be granted.
+The equivalency examination is compiled by the appointed committee is a request is granted.
 The examination will consist of essay questions and will be a minimum of six (6) hours.
-Criteria for passing an equivalency examination are 85%, which represents the average of the grades of all the committee members.
+Criteria for passing an equivalency examination are 85%, which represents the average of the grades of all of the committee members.

-See University Catalogue for other policies regarding reductions and transfers of credit.
+See University Catalogue for other policies regarding reductions and transfers of credit. http://jiju.gmu.edu/catalog/chss/index.html#transfer of credit